Anti-fraud compliance programs

-Anti-fraud compliance programs can make a significant difference to fraud risk management efforts
+Can they make significant difference to fraud risk management

 Although fraud impacts all organizations alike, the repercussions of fraud in case of small businesses can be far more devastating than what is felt by large organizations.
 For starters, small organizations run the risk of losing key customers who may contribute significantly to their operations.
 Further, the cost of managing reputational damage and legal proceedings can be extremely detrimental to the future of the company.